zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

 Later invocations of `--writeconfig` will only regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will delete any lines not corresponding to a currently valid setting, so settings that relate to plugins *that are currently not built in* are removed, as well as comments.
+Mind however that it will delete any lines not corresponding to a currently valid setting, so settings that relate to plugins *that are currently not built in* are silently removed, as are comments.

 ### Display settings